Milkman68/HL2-RebalanceMod_Game-files/README.md

 #### ============Summary:============

 This is the (admittedly rudimentary) feature summary for HL2 Rebalanced.
-A mod I've made with the ultimate goal of improving HL2's core gameplay to provide a more challenging and fun experience.
-Thing that've been changed include (but are not limited to):
+A mod I've made with the ultimate goal of improving HL2's core gameplay to provide a more challenging and fun experience. ~~FYI, This summary is basically just for listing the mods most important features, not necessarily showcasing what the whole mod has to offer.
+Which is ***way*** more than just this list.~~ Things that've been changed include (but are not limited to):

 - Revised Weapon Balance:
 Most weapons in the player's arsenal have received changes either to not be direct upgrades of others, or have been given more reason to use to prevent them becoming partially obsolete.